-Watch Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed And Onlookers, Is Alligator Real?
+Watch: Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed, And Onlookers, Is Alligator Real?
 [Video]

 — Coverage Mail (@CoverageMail) May 31, 2016

-The Buffalo Creek golf course’s general manager Ken Powell granted Fox 13 an interview and discussed witnessing Chubbs the alligator when he first started the job and declared the alligator was real.
+The Buffalo Creek golf course’s general manager, Ken Powell, granted Fox 13 an interview and discussed witnessing Chubbs the alligator when he first started the job and declared the alligator was real.

 What do you think about the video?
 Do you think the giant alligator is real or fake?
 You can learn more about Florida alligators at the FWC.